Tejmul/AssuredGig-1/README.md

 A modern freelance platform built with Next.js 14, TypeScript, and Tailwind CSS.
 The platform allows clients to post jobs and freelancers to find work, with features like real-time messaging, secure payments, and portfolio management.

+## Overview

+AssuredGig is a comprehensive freelance marketplace that connects talented freelancers with clients seeking professional services.
+The platform emphasizes security, transparency, and user experience, making it easy for both parties to collaborate effectively.

+### Key Benefits

+- **For Freelancers**: Find relevant projects, showcase your portfolio, and manage your work efficiently
+- **For Clients**: Post jobs, review proposals, and collaborate with skilled professionals
+- **For Both**: Secure payments, real-time communication, and transparent workflow

 ## Features

 - 🔐 **Authentication & Authorization**